 The tree trunks were bored by a boring machine powered by a water wheel (see Image 4).
 The diameter of bore is 4.5 in (115 mm).
 The socket end is widened to 7 in (approx.) (180 mm).

-One of the pipes has been sawn in half to allow a display showing a jointed pair of pipes (see Image 1).
+One of the pipes has been sawn in half to allow a display showing a jointed pair of pipes where the iron hoop can be seen (see Image 1).